FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Acknowledgment

+The plot for \textit{Dew Point Temperature} (DEWP) shows that when \textit{DEWP} is at around 0 degree Celsius, this would lead to highest predicted future \textit{PM$_{2.5}$} values. \textit{O3 Concentration} (O3), \textit{Precipitation} (RAIN), \textit{HOUR} contribute almost nothing towards predicting future \textit{PM$_{2.5}$} values, and the contribution of \textit{O3} even becomes negative with high \textit{O3} values.
 The plot for \textit{Temperature} (TEMP) shows that when temperature is in the range of -8 and 28 degrees Celsius, future \textit{PM$_{2.5}$} values are predicted to be the highest, whereas when the temperature is above 28 and below -8 degree Celsius, this will lead to a low future \textit{PM$_{2.5}$} values.
-This observation is in line with many literature studying correlation between \textit{PM$_{2.5}$} and season such that there is a negative correlation in summer and autumn and positive correlation in spring and winter \cite{Chen2017PM}.
-The plot for \textit{MONTH} also confirms this observation, such that future \textit{PM$_{2.5}$} values are predicted to be the highest in January, followed by November and September.

-The plot for \textit{Wind Direction} (WD) shows that future \textit{PM$_{2.5}$} values are predicted to be the lowest when there is a Eastern wind, and future \textit{PM$_{2.5}$} values are predicted to be the highest when the wind changes from a northerly to southerly wind (\ie normalised value at around 0.5 on the x-axis).
-When the wind direction changes from Southwestern wind to West-southwestern wind, it is also likely leads to a lower future \textit{PM$_{2.5}$} value.
+This observation is in line with many literature studying correlation between \textit{PM$_{2.5}$} and season such that there is a negative correlation in summer and autumn and positive correlation in spring and winter.
+The plot for \textit{MONTH} confirms this observation, such that future \textit{PM$_{2.5}$} values are predicted to be the highest in January, followed by November and September.
+The plot for \textit{Wind Direction} (WD) shows that future \textit{PM$_{2.5}$} values are predicted to be the lowest when there is a Eastern wind, and future \textit{PM$_{2.5}$} values are predicted to be the highest when the wind changes from a northerly to southerly wind.
 Lastly, the plot for \textit{YEAR} shows that more recent data (\ie data from 2016 onward) have more impact on the model in predicting higher future \textit{PM$_{2.5}$} values.
-Whereas there is a drastic decrease in contribution of \textit{YEAR} towards predicting future \textit{PM$_{2.5}$} values in the years between 2013 and 2014.

-\subsection{Explanations for EEG Dataset}
+\subsubsection{Explanations for EEG Dataset}